Kenya Airways to suspend flights to Freetown, Monrovia due to Ebola

 Its flights to Nigeria were not affected by the suspension.

-Korean Airlines (003490.KS) suspended its flights to Nairobi last week citing the risk of Ebola.
+Korean Airlines suspended its flights to Nairobi last week citing the risk of Ebola.

 The World Health Organization said on Friday that the death toll from the virus in West Africa had now risen to 1,145.